ChrisDusyk/cs401-chrisdusyk/README.md

 This is a basic ASP.NET application that will display data as a demo for AWS Aurora.

 # Needed Components/Applications
+You will need Visual Studio 2015 Community (Professional and Enterprise are good too if you have access to them) and the MySQL Connector/NET.
+The MySQL Connector/NET functions as the ADO.NET driver to allow .NET programs to connect to and understand MySQL servers (or anything running a MySQL structure, such as Aurora or MariaDB).

 ## Visual Studio 2015 Community
 The .NET solutions can be viewed and worked with using Microsoft Visual Studio 2015 Community Edition, which can be downloaded for free [here](https://www.visualstudio.com/).

+## MySQL Connector
+The MySQL Connector for .NET (ADO.NET driver) can be downloaded at [here](https://dev.mysql.com/downloads/connector/net/6.9.html).
+This is needed to connect the apps to AWS Aurora.
+If you're planning on doing a fair bit of work with MySQL and Visual Studio, it's work installing the full MySQL for Windows tooling from [here](http://dev.mysql.com/downloads/installer/).
+It will give you options for what you wish to install, so install what you need.

 ### Setting Up a Project For MySQL and .NET
 To use the MySQL Connector with a .NET project, you will need to add references to the Connector DLL's.
 You can do this by right-clicking on the References item in the Solution Explorer, browsing to {C:\Program Files (x86)}\MySQL\Connector.NET 6.9\Assemblies\v4.5 and adding the MySql.Data.dll.
 If you're using Entity Framework, also add the MySql.Data.EF6.dll file as well.

-### MySQL Connector
-The MySQL Connector for .NET (ADO.NET driver) can be downloaded at [here](https://dev.mysql.com/downloads/connector/net/6.9.html).
-This is needed to connect the apps to AWS Aurora.
-If you're planning on doing a fair bit of work with MySQL and Visual Studio, it's work installing the full MySQL for Windows tooling from [here](http://dev.mysql.com/downloads/installer/).
-It will give you options for what you wish to install, so install what you need.